svn2github/libicu_full/branches/tomzhang/demo_doc/source/samples/readme.txt

    or through WebCVS at http://dev.icu-project.org/cgi-bin/viewcvs.cgi/icuapps/

 ==
-* How do I build the samples?
+* How do I build the samples(other than those for specific platforms)?

  - See the Readme in each subdirectory
+ - suggest the following "build all" options, as it is easy and up-to-date.
+Some of subdirectories may be written in a old MSVC

  To build all samples at once:

     Windows MSVC:
             - build ICU
-	    - open 'all' project file in 'all' subdirectory
+	    - open 'all.sln' project file in 'all' subdirectory
             - build project
             - sample executables will be located in /x86/Debug folders of each sample subdirectory